iolivia/rust-sokoban/src/c02-05-gameplay.md

 ```

 Since we've already done the work to check if a player character will move in
-response to keypress, we can use that to determine when to increment the step
+response to a keypress, we can use that to determine when to increment the step
 counter.

 ```rust